 - Providing additional rest periods

-- Monitoring personnel for exposure symptoms; refer to the symptoms list in frequently asked questions section of this page
+- Monitoring personnel for exposure symptoms; refer to the symptoms list in the frequently asked questions section of this page.

-Respiratory Protection: When the AQI is at 151 or higher, the University unit must provide respirators at no cost to personnel exposed to wildfire smoke.
+When the AQI is at 101 or higher, the University unit must provide respirators at no cost to personnel exposed to wildfire smoke.

-- Respirators must be NIOSH-approved devices that effectively protect the wearers from inhalation of particles at the 2.5 micrometers (PM2.5)) size, such as N95 filtering facepiece respirators.
+- Respirators must be NIOSH-approved devices that effectively protect the wearers from inhalation of particles at the 2.5 micrometers (PM2.5) size, such as N95 filtering facepiece respirators (KN95 respirators not allowed).